Biblical Bibliographies

 [see also: Geography and Low Chronology]

-The bibliography is divided into two sections as follows:
+The bibliography is divided into three sections as follows:

 Thompson, T. L. (ed.), Jerusalem in Ancient History and Tradition.
 With the collaboration of S. K. Jayyusi (JSOTSup 381 / Copenhagen International Seminar 13; London: T & T Clark International, 2003).
 [Most of the papers were given at a conference in Amman, Jordan, in October 2001.]